 - Continue offering free Supabase projects for Students, Hobbyists, and Early Adopters

 - Price based on predictable metrics (no shock bills at the end of the month)

 - Enable and grow with our most successful users, providing a pricing model that supports their growth

-We came up with a 3-tier model to offer predictability, and then iterated through numerous user interviews to answer the questions: "how much do we charge in each tier, and what features go in each tier?".
+We came up with a 3-plan model to offer predictability, and then iterated through numerous user interviews to answer the questions: "how much do we charge in each plan, and what features go in each plan?".
 To answer these questions we considered: